garyhussey/panel/README.md

-panel
+panel v 0.1
 =====

-a simple flexible light-box style modal window written in jquery
+A simple flexible light-box style modal window written in jquery.

 EXAMPLE USE
 ------------